aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 0.1
 ~~~

-I have come to the conclusion that DRVs are a poor choice for 3D printing, I wouldn't recommend them.

-The drivers make the motors emit a high-pitched whine.
+These drivers make the motors emit a high-pitched whine.
 This is due to the supply voltage (12V) being larger than the motor voltage (typically 2V to 2.8V) and the stepper driver cannot chop low voltage effectively, so does a large step between "low" and "off" which happens at an audible frequency.

 There is a circuit which can get rid of this, with ready-made PCBs sold on Aliexpress as "TL-Smoother".
 Make sure you get the ones with 8 diodes and not 4 diodes!
 The circuit is explained at: